dmcquay/dockervm/README.md

  - Then ssh into the box with `vagrant ssh` and run your docker commands from in there.
 Your synced folders will be in `/data`
  - I did not set up any port forwarding.
 Instead I have given the box a host-only private network with IP address 192.168.59.104.
 That way you can access any port you need via that IP.
 I usually map that in /etc/hosts to something like "docker" for convenience.

-# WARNING: I detect the number of CPUs in a way that doesn't work on Windows because I don't currently need to support Windows.
-If you need it, feel free to send me a PR.

 # More Details on why rsync is needed instead of VBox Shared Folders

 This project is a simple stopgap for the issue [described here](https://github.com/boot2docker/boot2docker/issues/64).
 It looks like progress was made [here](https://github.com/boot2docker/boot2docker-cli/pull/247/files), but may have been abandoned because the boot2docker project has been deprecated in favor of Docker Machine.
 As far as I can tell, they are not addressing this issue in Docker Machine.
 At least not yet.